itsrichierich/real-estate-gentrification-analysis/README.md

 ## Contributing

-If you're a journalist, educator, or coder interested in housing equity, feel free to fork, remix, or contribute to the project.
+If you're a journalist, educator, or developer interested in housing equity, feel free to contribute to the project.
 Add new data sources, improve visualizations, or adapt for other cities.

 ---